Services and APIs

-To define an API, add the //encore:api annotation any regular Go function.
-This tells Encore that the function is an API endpoint.
-Encore will then automatically generate the necessary boilerplate at compile-time.
+To define an API, add the //encore:api annotation to a function in your code.
+This tells Encore that the function is an API endpoint and Encore will automatically generate the necessary boilerplate at compile-time.

 In the example below, we define the API endpoint Ping, in the hello service, which gets exposed as hello.Ping.